 - The medical record must be part of an organized medical record-keeping system and easily retrievable for review.

-- Medical records must be retained in accordance with state law.
+- Medical records must be retained in accordance with state and federal law.

 - Medical records will be made available to Priority Health as indicated in the provider contract.